-A Spanish museum is permitted to keep an artwork that the Nazis took from a Jewish female in 1939, a judge dominated.
+A Spanish museum can keep an artwork that the Nazis took from a Jewish female in 1939, a judge-dominated.
 Madrid’s Thyssen-Bornemisza Museum has fought a 14-yr legal battle in the US with the circle of relatives of Lilly Cassirer.

 Ms. Cassirer turned pressured to alternate the treasured Camille Pissarro painting for her freedom as she attempted to flee Germany just before the warfare.